open5e/open5e/source/gameplay-mechanics/environment.rst

 A character needs one gallon of water per day, or two gallons per day if the weather is hot.
-A character who drinks only half that much water must succeed on a DC 15 Constitution saving throw or suffer one level of exhaustion at the end of the day.
-A character with access to even less water automatically suffers one level of exhaustion at the end of the day.
+A character who drinks only half that much water must succeed on a DC 15 Constitution saving throw or suffer one level of :ref:`srd:exhaustion` at the end of the day.
+A character with access to even less water automatically suffers one level of :ref:`srd:exhaustion` at the end of the day.

-If the character already has one or more levels of exhaustion, the character takes two levels in either case.
+If the character already has one or more levels of :ref:`srd:exhaustion`, the character takes two levels in either case.

 Interacting with Objects